pascallanger/DIY-Multiprotocol-TX-Module/docs/Hardware.md

 The choice of **Multiprotocol Transmitter Module (MPTM)** hardware is the single biggest choice you will make.
 Due to the growing popularity of this project the number of hardware choices is growing almost monthly.

 There are currently four common hardware options.
-They are:
+They are (click on the pictures for more info):

 1. A ready-made MPTM from Banggood.com (see [here](http://www.banggood.com/2_4G-CC2500-A7105-Flysky-Frsky-Devo-DSM2-Multiprotocol-TX-Module-With-Antenna-p-1048377.html)) that integrates the microprocessor with all four supported RF modules and a hardware antenna switcher.
 [<img src="images/4-in-1_Module_BG.jpeg" width="200" height="200" />](Module_BG_4-in-1.md)